cardano-foundation/CIPs/CIP-0123/README.md

 #### Timing Considerations

 The chain will tolerate a gap of up to *3k/f* slots (36 hours with current Cardano settings).
+This period of low chain density may have other implications (TODO: describe these), for which Ouroboros Genesis may provide a remedy (TODO: confirm and describe this).

 ### Scenario 3: Bad Blocks Minted on Chain